cis-ds/course-site/content/talk/application-program-interface/index.markdown

 * Demonstrate how to use canned packages in R to access APIs
 * Practice gathering data from Twitter API using the `rtweet` package in R
 * Identify methods for writing functions to interact with APIs
-* Define JSON and XML data structure and how to convert them to data frames
+* Define JSON data structure and how to convert them to data frames
-* Practice tidying messy JSON data objects using `purrr::map()`
+* Practice tidying messy JSON data objects using `tidyr`

 ## Before class